sous-chefs/git/README.md

 ## Usage

-Add `git::default`, `git::source` or `git::windows` to your run_list OR add `depends 'git', '~> 4.3'` to your cookbook's metadata.rb. include_recipe one of the recipes from your cookbook OR use the git_client resource directly, the same way you'd use core Chef resources (file, template, directory, package, etc).
+Add `git::default`, `git::source` or `git::windows` to your run_list OR add `depends 'git'` to your cookbook's metadata.rb. include_recipe one of the recipes from your cookbook OR use the git_client resource directly, the same way you'd use core Chef resources (file, template, directory, package, etc).

 ## Resources Overview